cerbero90/laravel-enum/README.md

 }
 ```

 The `EnumeratesCacheKeys` trait also uses `Enumerates`, hence all the features of this package.
-We can now call all the Laravel cache methods directly from our cases:
+We can now call all the Laravel cache methods after instantiating our cases:

 ```php
 $teamMemberPosts = CacheKeys::TeamMemberPosts($teamId, $userId);